gekkowrld/capstone/README.md

 This is an E-Commerce Website hosted on Firebase.
 The assets for the project are stored in Firebase Database and Storage.
 Images stored alongside the code ([src/assets](src/assets) folder) are used for initial rendering of the website and cannot be stored anywhere lest the page layout be broken.

+>> Start of school specific requirements

+## This is a school project.
+The following are the requirements for the project

+### Capstone Project: E-Commerce Application with Firebase Firestore

+#### Objective

+This capstone project aims to design and implement a fully functional e-commerce application using multimedia systems concepts and Firebase Firestore for backend storage and hosting.
+The project will also integrate social media authentication features, allowing users to log in using their Twitter, Facebook, or Google accounts.

+> I couldn't implement "Facebook" authentication as I couldn't meet all the requirements to get my app authenticated or get the required authentication.
+I have implemented "Google" and "Twitter" authentication.

+### Features to Implement

+#### User Experience

+- [x] **User Authentication**: Integrate OAuth to enable users to sign in using social media accounts (Twitter, Facebook, Google).
+- [ ] **Product Gallery**: Display available products in an organized, visually appealing manner.
+- [ ] **Shopping Cart**: Allow users to add items to their cart, view it, and proceed to checkout.
+- [ ] **Order History**: Enable users to view their past orders.
+- [ ] **Search and Filters**: Users should be able to search products and filter results based on categories, ratings, etc.
+- [ ] **User Profiles**: Users should have profiles where they can view and manage their information.
+- [x] **Product Reviews and Ratings**: Users should be able to review and rate purchased products.

+#### Backend

+- [ ] **Firebase Firestore**: Store product data, user profiles, and order histories in Firebase Firestore.
+- [x] **File Hosting**: Use Firebase for hosting multimedia elements like product images.
+- [x] **Data Management**: Structure Firestore collections and documents for optimal data access and security.
+- [ ] **Backend Logic**: Implement backend logic for order processing, inventory management, etc.

+### Evaluation

+The project will be evaluated based on the following criteria:

+1. **Functionality**: All features must be fully functional.
+2. **User Experience**: Usability and design of the user interface.
+3. **Code Quality**: Proper structure, readability, and documentation.
+4. **Backend Structure**: Efficient use of Firebase Firestore and Firebase Authentication.
+5. **Security**: Implementation of secure authentication and data access.

+>> End of school specific requirements

 ## Installation

 First [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) the project to your local development.
 You can use `git` to clone the repo.
 For Linux, MacOS and most *nix OS'es have it installed by default.
 If on Windows or not installed you can download the repo as a zip file or install on windows [git for windows](https://gitforwindows.org/) or [other os'es](https://git-scm.com/).